-As part of obtaining reasonable assurance about whether the City's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the City's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 While our audit provides a reasonable basis for our opinion, it does not provide a legal determination on the City's compliance with those requirements.
-The results of our tests disclosed one instance of noncompliance or other matters that is required to be reported in accordance with Minnesota statutes detailed as item 2018-003 as follows.
+As a result of our testing we noted no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or statutes set forth by the State of Minnesota.